Benhalor/morpion3d/README.md

 The game uses the port 12800 with TCP.
 So try to open it if it seems you can't connect to another game.

 # Instructions
-Clone the repository and launch main.py to start the game.
+Launch main.py to start the game.
 Commands are written on screen

 # Features